Editorial Board

 Image

 Mathieu has been shooting underwater for 30 years, at first free-diving and subsequently on scuba.
 A certified dive instructor, Mathieu was one of the early adopters and promoters of digital technology for underwater photography, authoring presumably the first PADI-approved digital underwater photography specialty course in the world in 2001.
 Mathieu went on to contribute regular columns on photography techniques to dive and photography publications.
 In 2004, Mathieu co-authored “An Essential Guide to Digital Underwater Photography” with acclaimed photographer Michael Aw.
 This was the first book entirely dedicated to the techniques associated with shooting digital underwater.
 The book was met an immediate best-seller, quickly sold out, and an updated version was published in 2005.
 Following the success of this introductory book, he went on to co-author “An Advanced Guide to Digital Underwater Photography” with Michael Aw in 2007, before publishing 2 more books in subsequent years.
-Over the past few years, Mathieu has travelled extensively throughout the world for diving, contributed to the training of several hundred divers, conducted seminars, and had numerous articles in dive publications in relation to underwater digital photography, dive travel and equipment.
+Over the past few years, Mathieu has travelled extensively throughout the world for diving, contributed to the training of several hundred divers, conducted seminars, and had numerous articles in dive publications concerning underwater digital photography, dive travel and equipment.
 After several thousand dives on six continents, Mathieu's main focus is now set on discovering new destinations, hunting for undiscovered shipwrecks, and harnessing varied diving experiences.
 Mathieu is currently a Master Photographer in Residence and Feature Editor for Ocean Geographic.

 Miriam Stein Battles – Photo Editor